Chromechef/tictactoe/TicTacToe.md

 Welcome to the first study group.
 Our target is one hour.

-This will help us build practice by using GitHub with pull request and merging in a group enviroment.
+This will help us build practice by using GitHub with pull request and merging in a group environment.

-Here we are going to go over some fundimentals of web development by creating a simple app of TicTacToe.
+Here we are going to go over some fundamentals  of web development by creating a simple app of TicTacToe.

 The goal is to make this as responsive as possible within the time.